Mintaro, South Australia: Tourism

 Although Mintaro is primarily an agricultural community, in recent times tourism associated with the wine industry has played an increasingly important role.
 A number of heritage bed and breakfast establishments are located in the precinct to cater for accommodation demand.

 The best way to explore and see Mintaro is by foot.
 Self-guided walking tours around town to view the historic heritage-listed buildings and ruins can take up to two hours.
 The Mintaro Garden Rooms are located on Kingston Road.
 The award-winning garden (formerly known as Timandra Garden) is open to the public and popular for weddings, picnics and functions.

 The Clare Valley gourmet weekend commenced in 1984 and is held in May every year to celebrate the end of vintage.
 The festival gives visitors an insight into the process of making wine as well as an opportunity to sample local cooking at over 30 wineries.
 Live music is played at some venues.
 The traditional living hedge maze is located on the corner of Jacka Road and Wakefield Street.
 Constructed in 1995, the maze is made from a network of over 800 conifer plants and is open most days except Tuesdays and public holidays.
 The Mintaro Maze Bunny Hunt is held at Easter and the Haggis Hunt during the Clare Valley gourmet weekend.

 Located a short drive outside Mintaro off Jolly Way on Polish Hill Road, the Polish Hill River Church Museum was established in 1996.
 The museum was established by the South Australian Polish community to document and commemorate the contribution of Polish migrants to the development of South Australia.
 The museum is open from 11 am to 4 pm on first Sunday of each month (except January).
 Although not officially part of the Riesling Trail, Mintaro is a popular bicycling destination recommended by Bicycling Australia.
 All three courses of the Gran Fondo style Clare Classic road cycling event run through Mintaro.

+South Australian collector and visual artist Warren Vance opened the Museum of Early Cinema in 2026, after renovating the old heritage-listed butcher's shop over a period of three years.
+The museum, located across the road from the Magpie and Stump hotel, contains film-related artefacts and objects dating from the earliest years of Australian cinema, most of which are from Vance's own collection.